Kiki Kokí

 He describes himself as cautious.
 His friends think he’s a bit of a worry wart.
 I mean look at him…really?… a helmet, knee and elbow pads, a shell and he still worries about falling and getting hurt.
 Couple that with the fact that his top running speed is barely that of a snail and you realize that Poncie is one of those characters that’s really funny, though that may not be his intention.
 But thanks to his friend Kiki Kokí, Poncie has learned to have fun and enjoy the magic that everyday brings.

 The other inspiration for Poncie was the leatherback sea turtles of Puerto Rico.
-These beautiful creatures return to the beaches of Puerto Rico every year to lay their egg.
+These beautiful creatures return to the beaches of Puerto Rico every year to lay their eggs.

 Garto